brittonlaroche/Oracle-Confluent-MongoDB/README.md

 ![Overview](./img/1672526944525.png)

+The sections below have videos that show how to set up the various environments and really speed up the process of getting started.
+If you are being lead by an instructor you will watch the instructor set up the environments instead of watching the videos.

 # Create an Oracle Database

 We begin by creating an AWS RDS instance of Oracle.
 Log into your AWS Console and navigate to "RDS".